David Lloyd George: Passchendaele

 Lloyd George attended the National Eisteddfod of Wales in Birkenhead on 6 September 1917 (the first UK prime minister to do so for 44 years).
 He attended the chairing of the Bard ceremony, where the chair was awarded to the poet Hedd Wyn ('Blessed Peace' in Welsh).
 It was announced that the poet had been killed in the Battle of Passchendaele six weeks earlier.
-The chair was draped with a black sheet, giving the Eisteddfod it's alternative name of the Eisteddfod of the Black Chair.
+The chair was draped with a black sheet, giving the Eisteddfod its alternative name of the Eisteddfod of the Black Chair.

 At a meeting at Boulogne on the 25th of September, Lloyd George broached with Paul Painlevé the setting up of an Allied Supreme War Council then making Ferdinand Foch generalissimo.
 Law had written to Lloyd George that ministers must soon decide whether or not the offensive was to continue.
 Lloyd George and Robertson met Haig in France (26 September) to discuss the recent German peace feelers (which in the end were publicly repudiated by Chancellor Georg Michaelis) and the progress of the offensive.
 Haig preferred to continue, encouraged by Herbert Plumer's recent successful attacks in dry weather at Menin Road (20 September) and Polygon Wood (26 September), and stating that the Germans were "very worn out".
 In October the wet weather returned for the final attack towards Passchendaele.
 At the final meeting of the War Policy Committee on 11 October 1917, Lloyd George authorised the offensive to continue, but warning of failure in three weeks' time.
 Hankey (21 October) claimed in his diary that Lloyd George had deliberately allowed Passchendaele to continue to discredit Haig and Robertson and make it easier for him to forbid similar offensives in 1918.